Application of Hybrid Chain Storage Framework in Energy Trading and Carbon Asset Management

 \subsection{Two-Layer Gated Selective Disclosure}

 The system adopts a two-layer gated selective disclosure mechanism.
-The first layer performs identity authentication.
-A requester must complete authentication within a valid window.
-Unauthenticated requests cannot proceed.
-The second layer enforces attribute-level gating.
-After authentication, the requester submits an authorization signature from the credential holder for the specified attribute together with the corresponding Merkle proof.
-The contract verifies authorization and proof consistency before returning the verification result.
-The disclosure component in Figure~\ref{fig:onchain_mechanisms} corresponds to this workflow.
+The first layer performs identity authentication within a valid window; unauthenticated requests cannot proceed.
+The second layer enforces attribute-level gating: the requester submits an authorization signature and corresponding Merkle proof, and the contract verifies both before returning the result.
+The disclosure component in Fig.~\ref{fig:onchain_mechanisms} corresponds to this workflow.